 Too much information in your presentation can leave your crowd completely confounded about your genuine message.
 Obviously, when you are enthusiastic about a subject and have lots of information about it, you will be expecting to give your audience an incredible worth message as much as you can in the allotted time.

 However, you are bound to talk too rapidly making it much increasingly hard for the crowd to process and review anything you have said.
 Hence your presentation will not have any impact.

 As much as the message in the presentation is important, so is the design of the presentation.
 You might be taking it very lightly by assuming that it is just lines, fonts, and backgrounds.
 But no, it is more than just that.
 It is the best and most successful tool to get your message across and captivate your audience.
 Not only does it gives you an edge over your competitors, but also creates a long-lasting impression on your audience, and perhaps potential customers.
 On the other hand, a presentation with poor slide design will appear to be boring to the audience.
 Since there will be no visual aids, they will quickly lose interest.

 4. Unstructured Content

 Jumping from one idea then onto the next with no reasonable direction or context is way too frustrating and disappointing for an audience.
 It also makes it really hard to follow your presentation and the ideas being presented.
-Additionally, what is even more disappointing is the point at which you back track and repeatedly rehash the points that have just been already covered.
-Lack of structure and disorganized content makes the audience lose attention quickly and let them walk away from the hall without listening all your presentation.
+Additionally, what is even more disappointing is the point at which you backtrack and repeatedly rehash the points that have just been already covered.
+Lack of structure and disorganized content makes the audience lose attention quickly and let them walk away from the hall without listening to all your presentation.